TYPES OF THERAPY

 FUNCTIONAL ANALYTIC PSYCHOTHERAPY (FAP)

-FAP treatment uses the secure base of an intense and compassionate therapeutic relationship to foster client growth.
+FAP uses the secure base of an intense and compassionate therapeutic relationship to foster client growth.
 The therapist is always exquisitely sensitive to clients’ behaviour and compassionately shapes the client towards pursuing their life-values.
-This approach is grounded in precise behavioral science that focuses on in-session behaviors to create effective behavioral change.
+This approach is grounded in precise behavioral science that focuses on in-session behaviours to create effective behavioral change.
 This interpersonal approach supercharges all other treatments and is recommended for clients with patterns of relationship issues.
+It is an intense curative experience which empowers the client to courageously step into their own life with more harmony and build deeper interpersonal connections.

 For more information see: http://functionalanalyticpsychotherapy.com